podwhitehawk/unifi-video/README.md

 If `node['unifi-video']['conf']['is_default']` is not equal to `true`, then `configure` recipe will run and customize unifi-video.

 ## Usage
-Include `recipe[unifi-video::default]` to deploy UniFi Video software.
+Adjust attributes to suit your needs and include recipe `[unifi-video::default]` to deploy UniFi Video software.

 ## Contributing
 Your contributions is highly appreciated.